A waveform and time digitization mainboard prototype for the hybrid digital optical module of TRIDENT neutrino experiment: Performance

 As mentioned above, we also want to measure the rising edge time of the ToT signal of each PMT channel with the delay chains inside the FPGA.
 For each TDC channel in the FPGA, the delay of each element along the delay line is not identical, but can be measured from the distribution of the fine counter by collecting a large amount of events which are asynchronized with the TDC system clock.
 This is the so-called bin-by-bin calibration or statistical code density test.
 We can use SPE events to perform this calibration {\it in-situ}.
+The average delay is measured to be 12 ps (denoted as LSB of the TDC).
+As shown in Figure~\ref{dnl}, the relative difference of each delay to the average, namely the DNL, ranges from -1 LSB to 2 LSB, and the INL ranges from -3 LSB to 10 LSB.
+To estimate the intrinsic time resolution of the TDC, two identical digital pulses are directly sent to two TDC delay lines via two SMA connectors on board.
+The RMS of the time difference is about 12 ps.

 In addition, signal propagation delay from the input port to the first element in the FPGA varies among different channels.
 These channel-by-channel variations can be calibrated using events with the same arrival time.
-In the lab, we can use a signal-splitter board to distribute the same pulse with equal-length cables to 32 input ports. {\it In situ}, this can be calibrated using the Potassium-40 backgrounds from the seawater.
-This {\it in-situ} calibration can also remove possible systematic transit-time variations among different PMTs.
+In the laboratory, we can use a signal-splitter board to distribute the same pulse with equal-length cables to 32 input ports. {\it In situ}, this can be calibrated using the Potassium-40 backgrounds from the seawater.
+This {\it in situ} calibration can also remove possible systematic transit-time variations among different PMTs.

-To evaluate the timing resolution of the TDC, we inject two identical SPE-like pulses into two channels.
+To evaluate the timing resolution of the TDC for comparator's output, we inject two identical SPE-like pulses into two channels.
 The measured time difference is shown in Figure~\ref{deltaT}.
 The RMS is much smaller than the transit time spread (TTS) of the PMTs which is at the order of ns.
 Therefore, in situ we expect to achieve a timing precision of O(ns) for PMTs.
 This mainboard can also measure at most 24 ToT signals from SiPM arrays using the same FPGA-based TDC technique.
 Therefore, with SiPMs, even better timing precision can be achieved.
 Previous study~\cite{Zhi:2024dmr} shows that single photon time resolution with an array of $4\times4$ SiPMs is as low as 300 ps FWHM, which is much smaller than the TTS of PMT.
 Notably, the IceCube-gen2 collaboration~\cite{IceCube-Gen2:2023rji} demonstrated that PMT digitized pulses can be fitted with a smooth curve, achieving nanosecond-level time resolution.
 In contrast, our TDC implementation enables direct hardware-level time measurement.